 Moving freight by water on the River Thames

-The River Thames is the busiest inland waterway in the United Kingdom, carrying 60% of all goods lifted on the UK's inland waterway network.
-Latest Department for Transport statistics (2013) show over five million tonnes of freight were transported on the Thames, up 62% on the year before.
-This helps keep over 265,000 lorry movements a year off London's congested roads.
+The River Thames is the busiest inland waterway in the United Kingdom, carrying more than half of all goods lifted on the UK's inland waterway network.
+In 2021, 3.7 million tonnes of freight were transported on the Thames.
+This helps keep tens of thousands of lorry movements a year off London's congested roads.